great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_with_google_cloud_platform_and_bigquery.md

 - Google Cloud Storage for storing metadata (Expectation Suites, Validation Results, Data Docs)
 - Google App Engine for hosting and controlling access to Data Docs

-# TODO: Improve this diagram
+# TODO: Improve this diagram (at least clean it up and get higher res output)

 ![Screenshot of Data Docs](../deployment_patterns/images/ge_and_gcp_diagram_draft.png)